Home | Old Testament Studies | Isaiah 40-66 Table of Contents | Previous Section | Next Section |

 3. Israel's Maker (BDB 427, KB 428, Qal PARTICIPLE)

-It then continues the emphasis on YHWH as the predictor of future events (i.e., Cyrus' conquest).
+It then continues the emphasis on YHWH as the predictor of future events (i.e. Cyrus' conquest).

 The UBS Text Project (p.
 125) suggests, "questions me about the things to come, (but) as to my sons and the work of my hands, let me take care of them!"
+(JPSOA, "will you question Me").

 SPECIAL TOPIC: ANGELS AND THE DEMONS